kremlevmax/kremlevmax/README.md

 ![Alt text](/2021-10-28_22-53-45.png)

 Hi there!
 My name is Max and I am a self-taught frontend developer.
+I never stop learning new things and love coding.

 My skills and tools:
 * HTML